DATA-606-FALL-2022/Data606_Sathyam/README.md

 3. Feature Engineering and Feature Selection:

 Feature engineering is an important part as to create some important features form existing features.
-Allow to explore feature selection method to reduce unnecessary columns.
+Allows to explore feature selection method to reduce unnecessary columns.

 4. Model Building: